-Parameters set via Implicit communication are stored in the RAM.
+Parameters having set using the parameter ID are stored in the RAM.
 To save the parameters stored in the RAM to the non-volatile memory, execute the "Write batch NV memory" of the maintenance command.

 When a parameter is changed, the timing to update the new value varies depending on the parameter.
-For details about timing to update, check on "Notation rules."
+Check on "Notation rules."

-- Parameters set via Implicit communication are stored in the RAM.
-For parameters required for turning on the control power supply again, be sure to save them in the non-volatile memory before turning off the power. - The non-volatile memory can be rewritten approximately 100,000 times.
+Parameters having set using the parameter ID are stored in the RAM.
+When updating the setting by turning on the control power supply again, be sure to save the parameter in the non-volatile memory before turning off the control power supply.
+If the control power supply is turned off before the data is stored in the non-volatile memory, the parameter is not updated.

+The non-volatile memory can be rewritten approximately 100,000 times.

-Notation rules
+■ Notation rules